Get out of the classroom and into the community! Immerse yourself in Parisian culture, make connections, and gain invaluable hands-on experience.

 NYU Paris has partnered with EUSA, a non-profit organization that works with universities and colleges to provide students with internship opportunities in Europe.
 If accepted into the program, students will work with EUSA to find and accept an internship placement.
 This for-credit program offers a 8 week maximum internship component with a semester long required weekly seminar for a total of 4 credits (application required, details below).

 Students in this program learn more about French society, culture, and professional life through placements in a wide variety of agencies and organizations.
 You must be flexible, open-minded, adaptable, a self-starter, and ready for the challenge of new situations and cross-cultural engagement.

 Note: Students are required to have French language proficiency of at least Intermediate French II in key competencies (listening, reading, writing and speaking).
 Without this minimum proficiency, students are not eligible to participate in the internship program.

-If you are hoping to participate in this program during Spring 2015, we encourage you to attend our information session on Monday, September 29th, 7:00pm, in Silver 401.
+If you are hoping to participate in this program during Spring 2015, we encourage you to attend our information session on Wednesday, February 25, 7:00pm, room TBD.
 Please RSVP via NYU CareerNet today!

 Enrollment by permission only.
 Application required.

 This 4 credit course includes a weekly seminar and two full days and one half day (Monday-Friday) for their internship.
 Internship placements are made by EUSA, an organization partnering with NYU.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.